DominiqueMakowski/CV/PROFILE.md

   - **Repository:** https://github.com/easystats/easystats
   - **Documentation:** https://easystats.github.io/easystats/
   - **Wikipedia:** https://en.wikipedia.org/wiki/Easystats
+  - **Reach:** 41.5 million CRAN downloads across the ten packages (cranlogs, 2019 to 2026-09-22; 41.2 million was recorded at 2026-09-15).
+6,834 GitHub
-  - **Reach:** 41.2 million CRAN downloads across the ten packages and 1,159 stars on the meta-package repository (2026-09-15).
-Used in more than 1,000 scientific publications, and taught in university statistics courses, video tutorials and textbooks.
+    stars across the ten package repositories and the meta-package repository, 1,159 of them on the meta-package alone (2026-09-23).
+Used in more than 10,000 scientific publications, and taught in university statistics courses, video tutorials and textbooks.
   - **Recognition:** Mission Award, Society for the Improvement of Psychological